• Skip to primary navigation

 The adverse effects of mint consumption on puppies may be more severe than on adult dogs.
 The ingredient menthol in mint candy can seriously damage a puppy’s nasal cavity and respiratory system.

 Mint candies and desserts often contain an addictive artificial food called Xylitol.
-As explained above, Xylitol is highly dangerous for dogs.
+As explained above, xylitol is highly dangerous for dogs.

 Pro tip: Before sharing food with your dog, carefully read the ingredients mentioned in the box.